chfi/waragraph/web/readme.md

 build with `wasm-pack build --target web`, run `npm install` to get the JS dependencies, then start the dev server with parcel: `npx parcel index.html`

+### issues

+Firefox may have problems with mouse interactivity in the 2D graph view -- if you don't see a tooltip when moving the cursor over segments in the graph, try using a Chromium-based browser.